 It's no secret that fans watching The Bachelor at home are only seeing a small snippet of the action.
 The cameras are rolling pretty much nonstop, so producers have to pick the best and most important scenes to show in each episode.
 But knowing how much footage is left on the cutting room floor, you might be wondering — how long are The Bachelor's rose ceremonies, exactly?

-From the season 23 premiere, it looks like Colton's first rose ceremony was a long one.
+If you recall Colton Underwood's season, his first rose ceremony was a long one.
 When the contestants who didn't get a rose were sent home, they walked out of the mansion into bright sunlight, a clue that it was probably well into the morning hours at that point.
 (And yes, that also means that the remaining contestants were likely doing a Champagne toast at 8 or 9 a.m.)

 "That first night lasts until about 7 a.m., and then each one after that lasts until about 3 or 4."